-Throughout discussions of coverage and payment for telemedicine, several Subcommittee members raised the importance of evaluating telemedicine quality and outcomes to inform future policies.
-The Subcommittee did not discuss specific proposals for measurement, which were beyond the group's scope.
-Instead, discussions focused on developing principles to guide future quality measurement efforts.
-The development of such principles was guided by recommendations of the Taskforce on Telehealth Policy, a national effort to develop consensus recommendations for policymakers on quality and safety standards for digital health care delivery nationwide.
-During the November 12, 2020 meeting, the Subcommittee agreed to support the following principles:
+Throughout discussions of coverage of and payment for telemedicine, several Subcommittee members raised the importance of evaluating telemedicine quality and outcomes to inform future policies.
+The Subcommittee did not discuss specific proposals for measurement, which were beyond the scope of the group.
+Instead, discussions focused developing principles to guide future quality measurement efforts.
+The development of such principles were guided by recommendations of the Taskforce on Telehealth Policy, a national effort to develop consensus recommendations for policy makers on quality and safety standards for digital health care delivery nationwide.7 During the November 12, 2020 meeting, the Subcommittee agreed to support the following principles: